Dosage Form: tablet

 Indications and Usage for Glyburide Micronized

-Glyburide tablets (micronized) are indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus.
+Glyburide Tablets, USP (micronized) are indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus.

 Glyburide tablets (micronized) are contraindicated in patients with: